pedro00dk/n-body/README.md

-#Unity nbody implementation using compute shader
+# N-body

+Implementation of n-body in unity using compute shaders.